KaramAlrasam/encryption/README.md

 # Encryption app:
-simple project takes inputs from the user sentence or word and number to encrypt the sentence, and the second function decrypts the mysterious sentence.
+A simple project, which asks the user to input a sentence and a number.
+He encrypts them and the second function decodes the sentence, provided that the inputs are correct.